Charles A. Sumner

-Charles Allen Sumner (August 2, 1835 – January 31, 1903) was an American lawyer and politician who served two terms as a U.S. Representative from California from 1883 to 1885.
+Charles Allen Sumner (August 2, 1835 – January 31, 1903) was an American lawyer and politician who served two terms as a U.S. representative from California between 1883 and 1885.

 Early life

 Born in Great Barrington, Massachusetts, Sumner attended Trinity College in Hartford, Connecticut, but did not graduate.
 He subsequently studied law, but was chiefly interested in stenography.
 He was admitted to the bar and engaged in patent practice.